kephakings1/Keith/README.md

 <h1 align="center">KEITH-MD</h1>

 <h1 align="center">
-  this is a simple commonjs bot base using the latest whatsapp api provided with keithbaileys.
+  this is a simple commonjs bot base using the latest whatsapp api provided by keithbaileys.
 </h1>